Best 5 Day Tokyo Itinerary (Cultural + Nature + Night Views)

 Imperial Palace Gardens

-The Imperial Gardens are home to Japan’s Imperial Family, but the East Gardens are open to the public and free to visit.
+The Imperial Gardens is home to Japan’s Imperial Family, but the East Gardens are open to the public and free to visit.

 Tours to Explore Tokyo:

-- 1-Day Tokyo Bus Tour (stops at the main Tokyo attractions + includes tickets)
+- 1-Day Tokyo Bus Tour (stops at the main Tokyo attractions, tickets included)

-- Private Custom Tour: Tokyo in a Day (4-8 hour custom tour, choose your sites)
+- Private Custom Tour: Tokyo in a Day (4-8 hour custom tour, choose your attractions)

-- Mt Fuji and Hakone 1-day tour (popular day trip outside of Tokyo)
+- Mt Fuji and Hakone 1-day tour (most popular day trip outside of Tokyo)

 Where to stay in Tokyo

-Tokyo is a bustling city, but with historic and nature sites for some down time.
+Plus, Tokyo has many nature sites for some down time.

-Hope you have the best time in Tokyo!
+Either way, hope you have an incredible time in Tokyo!

 More Japan Posts

-15 Main Things to Do in Kyoto If You’re Short On Time
+- 15 Main Things to Do in Kyoto for First-Time Visitors